sertansenturk/tdd_demo/README.md

 ## Good development practices

-Below we are assuming that you are using [git](https://en.wikipedia.org/wiki/Git), and you are familiar with the terminology.
-If you are not using `git` yet, start already!!
+*We assume that you are using [git](https://en.wikipedia.org/wiki/Git), and you are familiar with the terminology.
+If you are not using `git` yet, start already!!*

 As a good practice, never do development on your `master` branch, unless you are working on a `hot-fix`.
 You should open a new branch for each ticket/task.
 Once you are finished, create a `pull request` (PR) to merge your branch, instead of merging directly.
 PRs are quite useful for reviewing your code & getting approval/suggestions from others.